-Recommended Book: The Handbook on Choosing Your Child's Education: A Personalized Plan for Every Age and Stage (from Focus on the Family) helps readers survey today's educational choices and then make an informed decision about the best path for their children.
+The Handbook on Choosing Your Child's Education

+from Focus on the Family

+Helps readers survey today's educational choices and then make an informed decision about the best path for their children.
 Features include a checklist to determine individual pros and cons for each child, reproducible worksheets, a resource list, and Frequently Asked Questions.
 The book also includes information on children with special needs and gifted children.